dataset-ninja/automatic-monitoring-pigs/README.md

 # Automatic Monitoring of Pigs` Physico-Temporal Activities at Different Greenhouse Gas Concentrations

-Automatic Monitoring of Pigs is a dataset for object detection tasks.
+Automatic Monitoring of Pigs is a dataset for object detection task.